 - Committed Capacity means that portion of the Capacity that is required to meet the Service Entitlements of Operators. - Cyclic Traffic means a traffic whose Service Entitlements are defined in terms of a number of Services within a particular period of time, for example, a year, month or week, subject to a range of constraints which may include: - a) specified days of operation and times at the origin and/or destination; - b) specified arrival/departure times at intermediate locations, with an allowable variation around these specified time(s) for the scheduling of the Train Service; c) maximum time period between Train Services; d) minimum time period between Train Services; e) average Below Rail Transit Time; f) the agreed threshold for on-time running of the Train Services; g) regularity of timetable reviews and the applicable review process; and h) allowable modifications of timetable, e.g. cancellation or deferral of services.
 FMG Fortescue Metals Group Ltd Force Majeure means any circumstance beyond the reasonable control of a party which occur without the negligence of that party and includes inevitable accident, storm, flood, fire, earthquake, explosion, peril of navigation, hostility, war (declared or undeclared), insurrection, sabotage, executive or administrative order or act of either general or particular application of any government prohibition or restriction by domestic or foreign laws, regulations or policies (other than laws specifically for that purpose passed by the Commonwealth), quarantine or customs restrictions, strike, lockout or industrial dispute, break-down or damage to or confiscation of property but does not include breakdown or delay of any Trains or Rolling Stock operated by the Operator.
-Indicative Access Proposal means a non-binding, written response from TPI to an Access Application.
-Master Control Diagram Master Train Plan means a document prepared and maintained by TPI that will register:
+Indicative Access Propo sal means a non-binding, written response from TPI to an Access Application.
+Master Control Diagram means a diagrammatic or electronic record covering specific parts of the Network which shows all of the Train Paths on that Network.
+Master Train Plan means a document prepared and maintained by TPI that will register:

-(a) the Service Entitlements of each Operator on the Network, including: (i) for Timetabled Traffics, the Train Paths that are allocated to that traffic; (ii) for Cyclic Traffics, the number of Train Paths that will be allocated to that Operator per week in accordance with the Operator's Service Entitlement; (b) the Capacity required to provide each Operator's Service Entitlements; and (c) the periods of time allocated for Plann Possessions.
-Network means the track and infrastructure controlled by TPI to which Access has or can be granted to an Operator to operate Services under an Access Agreement, including railway infrastructure at the Port.
-Nominated Weekly Servi ice means, for Cyclic Traffic, the number of Services that an Operator has an entitlement to operate during any one week period under an Access Agreement, as specified in its Service Entitlement.
-Operator means the Operator or Operators which have access to the Network under an Access Agreement or have made an application for Access under Section 8 of the Code.
-Planned Possession means the temporary closure and/or occupation by TPI of part of the Network, for the purpose of carrying out infrastructure maintenance, enhancement, or other work on or in the proximity of the Network which may affect the safety of any enhancement, or other work on or in the proximity of the Network which may affect the safety of any person or property where such closure or occupation is entered into the MTP and adversely impacts upon the operation of Services.
+(a) the Service Entitlements of each Operator on the Network, including:

+- (i) for Timetabled Traffics, the Train Paths that are allocated to that traffic; - (ii) for Cyclic Traffics, the number of Train Paths that will be allocated to that Operator per week in accordance with the Operator's Service Entitlement;

+(b) the Capacity required to provide each Operator's Service Entitlements; and

+(c) the periods of time allocated for Planned Possessions.

+- Network means the track and infrastructure controlled by TPI to which Access has or can be granted to an Operator to operate Services under an Access Agreement, including railway infrastructure at the Port. - Nominated Weekly Service means, for Cyclic Traffic, the number of Services that an Operator has an entitlement to operate during any one week period under an Access Agreement, as specified in its Service Entitlement. - Operator means the Operator or Operators which have access to the Network under an Access Agreement or have made an application for Access under Section 8 of the Code. - Planned Possession means the temporary closure and/or occupation by TPI of part of the Network, for the purpose of carrying out infrastructure maintenance, enhancement, or other work on or in the proximity of the Network which may affect the safety of any person or property where such closure or occupation is entered into the MTP and adversely impacts upon the operation of Services.

-Port Fortescue Herb Elliot Port a t Anderson Po oint, Port Hedland.
+Port Fortescue Herb Elliot Port at Anderson Point, Port Hedland.